 Wasn’t the DWM made up by a committee?
 How then could it be authentic?

 This is perhaps the most cogent objection to the “authenticity” of the Ordinariate’s liturgy.
 There is no denying that it is in some sense what Joseph Ratzinger accused the Novus Ordo of being, “a fabricated liturgy.”
-Because of the Reformation, and the subsequent history of Anglicanism, the DWM of necessity lacks the organic development the classical Roman rite possesses, and is in that sense less authentic.
+Because of the Reformation, and the subsequent history of Anglicanism, the DWM of necessity lacks the organic development the classical Roman rite possesses and is in that sense less authentic.
+I do think it is fair to say that, while a real and authentic expression of the Catholic faith, it is less so than those liturgies, East and West, that never suffered the violence of the English Reformation.

 Even so, despite this fact, its creation differs from that of the Novus Ordo for one simple reason: love.